alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 type 'a my_list = Nil | List of 'a * 'a my_list
 {% endhighlight %}

-Elegant and simple.
+Extremely elegant and simple.
 And in Scala:

 {% highlight scala %}
 sealed abstract class List[+T] case class Pair[+t](head: T, tail: List[T]) extends List[T]
 case object Nil extends List[Nothing]
 {% endhighlight %}

+What a mouthful.

 One difference should immediately be noticeable, our `List` has covariant behavior, meaning that a `List[String]` is also a